jhkim-econ/jhkim-econ.github.io/_pages/research.md

 For this linkage between labor and redistribution to hold and to prevent arbitrage, the planner must impose a fair-pricing constraint on the redistribution claim, analogous to that in financial economics, to ensure internal consistency within a complete-market equilibrium.
 Within this framework, I first analyze a two-bracket system that combines a wage subsidy and a proportional tax and then extend the analysis to a continuous schedule.
 The continuous formulation yields a correction term to the standard sufficient-statistics formula, increasing optimal marginal tax rates in proportion to the wedge between average and marginal rates.

-Simulations under a log-normal skill distribution show that enforcing the fair-pricing constraint flattens conventional marginal tax profiles, consistent with the empirically observed tendency toward flatter rate schedules in advanced economies.

-Main Proposition: Average Tax Formula with Fair-Pricing Constraint
+### Main Proposition: Average Tax Formula with Fair-Pricing Constraint

 Assume quasi–linear preferences
 $$